A4OpS/mlops-tinystories/reports/README.md

 > Answer:

 In GCP we used the compute engine to run experiments on a GPU.
 By cloning the repo into the VM instance we were able to save the different configurations and track the progress of the experiment on W&B.
-We also used the Bucket on GCP to keep the data and the models on there.
-The idea is then to keep the best model that has been trained in the bucket.
+We also used the Bucket on GCP for our DVC storage.
-We also used the Cloud Run services to set up deployment of the a specified pretrainedmodel.
+Artifact Registry was used to store our docker images.
+Cloud run is used to deploy our model.
+Unfortunately this does not support CUDA, but for deployment, CPU is good enough for now.
+Cloud build is used to build our docker images and push them to Artifact Registry.

 ### Question 18